Employees of the Treasury are covered by the Treasury Enterprise Agreement 2018-2021. A summary of benefits is below.

 - PSS accumulation plan (or choice) employer contribution of 15.4 per cent.

-- Temporary reassignment of duties allowance for reassignments over 4 weeks.
+- Temporary reassignment of duties allowance for acting arrangements over 4 weeks.

 - Restriction allowance.